Skip to content

 Students who are neuro-agile have the advantage of learning new skills, attitudes and behaviours fast.
 So what improves neuro-agility?

-According to Dr Vermeulen, “the ease and speed of learning, thinking and processing information is primarily influenced by the electrochemical functioning of the brain.
+According to Dr. Vermeulen, “the ease and speed of learning, thinking and processing information is primarily influenced by the electrochemical functioning of the brain.

 To ensure we produce the right fuel for us to be neuro-agile, we need to produce continuous positive thoughts, growth mind-sets and constructive emotions.